dfelinto/blender-manual/manual/constraints/relationship/action.rst

  .. warning::

-   FIXME - warning body below

 	Even though it might not be in red state (UI refresh problems...), this constraint is obviously not functional when this field does not contain a valid action.

 :guilabel:`Object Action`
    **Bones only**, when enabled, this option will make the constrained bone use the "object" part of the linked action, instead of the "same-named pose" part.
 This allows you to apply the action of an object to a bone.